-- (a) the reasons for the withdrawal of The Healthcare Services Personnel and Clinical Establishments (Prohibition of Violence and Damage to Property) Bill, 2019 which i ntended to protect healthcare professionals and institutions; - (b) whether Government plans to bring in an alternative Bill for the protection of healt hcare workers and institutions; and - (c) if so, the details thereof, if not, the reasons therefor?
+- (a) whether the Government has withdrawn 'The Healthcare Services Personnel and Clinical Establishments (Prohibition of Violence and Damage to Property) Bill, 2019' which intended to protect healthcare professionals and institutions; - (b) if so, the details thereof along with the reasons therefor; - (c) whether the Government proposes to bring in an alternative Bill for the protection of healthcare workers and institutions; and - (d) if so, the details thereof and if not, the reasons therefor?

-ANSWER THE MINISTER OF HEALTH AND FAMILY WELFARE (DR MANSUKH MANDAVIYA)
+ANSWER THE MINISTER OF STATE IN THE MINISTRY OF HEALTH AND FAMILY WELFARE (PROF. SATYA PAL SINGH BAGHEL)